Gateshead

 My darling,

-The train went thro’ to Newcastle and arrived at 3.40 – about one and a half hours late.
-At the station the ticket collector ordered me to a group of fellows standing at the station entrance.
-There was a large crowd of us, all from Manchester and district… at a guess, I should say the crowd numbered between three and four hundred.
+The train went thro’ to Newcastle and arrived at 3.40 – about 1½ hrs. late.
+At the station, the ticket collector ordered me to a group of fellows standing at the station entrance.
+There was a large crowd of us, all from Manchester and district – at a guess, I should say the crowd numbered between 3 and 4 hundred.
 I stood amongst them and felt terribly humiliated – yes, they were a motley crew.
 After about five minutes, I felt myself drifting herdlike towards the station exit, and there, waiting at the kerb were a number of army lorries.
-There were also a few NCOs doing their best to supervise matters and I noticed they were all wearing black berets.
+There were also a few N.C.O.s doing their best to supervise matters and I noticed they were all wearing black berets.

 Diversion:- have just been for some tea.
 I have a pint mug at my feet – it is full of cracks, and half full of black tea.
 I hate the thoughts of drinking it, but it is at least wet!